The Environment Has Fallen Victim to PPE Pollution

 Let me repeat that, toxic substance.

 This very proactive decision by our government was supported by the Environment and Climate Change Canada and Health Canada 2020 study that found evidence that plastic harms the environment and wildlife.
 Under the Canada Environmental Protection Act, if a substance harms the environment and biodiversity, human health, or both, it can be considered toxic.
-With only 9% of plastic in Canada recycled, recycling programs are just not something we can solely rely on to sustain our environment; banning single-use plastics is the first critical step to address plastic pollution.
+With only 9% of plastic in Canada recycled, recycling programs are just not something we can solely rely on to sustain our environment; banning single-use plastics is the first critical step to addressing plastic pollution.

 Fostering a greener future requires the collective effort of governments, businesses, educational institutions and individuals who are willing to educate and make small sacrifices to benefit our planet's health.

-So, when restrictions continue to lift and we can finally say goodbye to the safety of our masks, before you toss it aside, think: where will this end up?
+So, when restrictions continue to lift and we can finally say goodbye to the safety of our masks before you toss it aside, think: where will this end up?